cpmpercussion/homepage/_lab/01-join.md

 3. Apply to become a [PhD or MPhil student](https://comp.anu.edu.au/study/research/) in my lab.
 This is for folks who already have excellent results in a computing or creative technology degree and experience in creative computing.
 You'll need to get in touch with me well before applications are due.

 {:.info-box}
-I'm not recruiting student projects in 2023!
+I will next recruit student projects in January 2024.
+I will next recruit PhD students in the application round due in April 2024.

 ## Courses